Oreoluwa-IVT/IoT-Soil-PH-and-Moisture-Mapping-module-Prototype-/README.md

 ## 🌏 Bill of Materials
-You're correct; the table above does not cover all 31 rows from the file.
-I'll complete it based on the provided information and add a numbering column on the left.

-Here’s the updated table with all 31 rows, simplified descriptions, and a numbering column:

 | #  | Name                    | Description                             | Designator     | Revision Status | Quantity | Manufacturer          | Manufacturer Part Number       | Supplier    | Supplier Unit Price |
 |----|--------------------------|-----------------------------------------|----------------|-----------------|----------|------------------------|--------------------------------|-------------|----------------------|